How interview process ended with X-Team …

 x-team

 In this final post in the series about my with , I will write about how it ended and will summarize my experience.
-Also, I will explain why I decided to dedicate so many posts about an with a company, which actually failed for me (not my fault!).
+Also, I will explain why I decided to dedicate so many posts about an interview with a company, which actually failed for me (not my fault!).

 1. The first answer to a x-team and my career story